 View on Canvas

-This class is graded P/D/F. To pass, you must: (i) attend all the cleanroom sessions, (ii) complete the sections of edX course and all the quizzes as outlined in the syllabus (progress will be checked and noted every week), and (iii) define all microfabrication terms given in the classroom.
+To pass, you must: (i) attend all the class lectures, (ii) participate during the experimental/simulation sessions, and (iii) submit the project(s) at the end of course.
 By the end of Class #1, students must decide whether to register or drop the course.